 As one of the fastest growing sectors in the IT industry, big data attracts big money.
 In fact, research firm Gartner says big data will drive $232 billion in IT spending through 2016.

-The Gartner report released last Wednesday also predicts $28 billion of worldwide IT spending in 2012 and $34 billion in 2013.
+released last Wednesday also predicts $28 billion of worldwide IT spending in 2012 and $34 billion in 2013.

 While the foreseen numbers are considerable, it’s no surprise to see big data doing so well.